starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Some Penguins are seeing VRAM exhaustion problems on nvidia cards.
 It appears to be driver related and does not seem to affect AMD cards.
 - A workaround that some Penguins have had some success with:
    - Create a new `dxvk.conf` file and add `d3d11.cachedDynamicResources = "a"` to it, then either export `DXVK_CONFIG_FILE=path/to/dxvk.conf` or, if using Lutris, add `DXVK_CONFIG_FILE` as a new environment variable in the game's settings and set it to the file path.
-   - If you still have issues or are running applications like OBS, you may also have to limit the vram the game sees to free up some vram for other applications:
+   - If you still have issues or are running applications like OBS, you may also have to limit the vram the game sees to free up some vram for other applications.
+For example:
-     `dxgi.maxDeviceMemory = 6144`
+      - Card with 8GB vram: `dxgi.maxDeviceMemory = 6144`
+      - Card with 6GB vram: `dxgi.maxDeviceMemory = 4096`

 #### Vulkan Beta: Game fails to launch
 - There is an [issue with LibCUDA](https://github.com/jp7677/dxvk-nvapi/issues/174#issuecomment-2227462795) that prevents vulkan and DLSS from working on linux.